alacrityio/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.system/alaio.system.md

 **Type:** void

-Register proxy action, sets proxy account as proxy.
-An account marked as a proxy can vote with the weight of other accounts which have selected it as a proxy.
-Other accounts must refresh their voteproducer to update the proxy's weight.
+Register proxy is an action that sets 'proxy account' as proxy.
+An account marked as proxy can vote with the weight of other accounts which have selected it as a proxy.
+Other accounts are required to refresh their voteproducter to update the proxy's weight.
 Storage change is billed to proxy.

 Parameter Name | Description
 --- | ---